godbout/alfred-airplay/README.md

 # SETUP

 SETUP NO MORE!
 AirPlay Spreader now detects your AirPlay video servers automatically.
+(Only if connected to the same Wi-Fi network though.)

 # ISSUE WITH BARTENDER